 Then precision matters:

-• rinse briefly under cold water only
+• rinse only briefly under cold water

-• pat thoroughly dry immediately afterwards
+• pat them thoroughly dry immediately afterwards

 Sauté chanterelles: The moment when flavour emerges